AdvancedModelEngineeringSS25/ame-25-biguml-plantuml/client/packages/big-import-from-plantuml/README.md

 We are supposed to build an intermediate model representation when importing, and it would likewise be easier to create such intermediate model also when exporting.
 For fetching the model from the server or to invoke actions to trigger node/edge creation, we are supposed to use the Action Dispatcher.

 ### Considerations:
 Export should allow us to select an export parth.

 Import should be imported into the active editor instance.
 New elements are created by triggering "CreateNodeOperation", "CreateEdgeOperation" and "UpdateElementProperty Action" inside the server.

 No webviews are necessary for this project.

-## Aim:
-    - For this task we are aiming to provide a quick to use, error free extension that allows the im-/export of bigUML to plantUML and vice versa.
-    - Not supported diagrams shall be identified by our tool and an appropriate message should be displayed.

-## Potential Challenges:
-    - bigUML and plantUML both have diagrams included that are not yet supported in the opposing tool.
-The im-/export of such diagrams needs to be handled properly.

-## Potential Solutions:
+# 7. Running the extensions:

+Both extensions require an open bigUML (.uml) file.
+Thus we setup an appropriate file of our choice.
+To import, currently only class diagrams are supported.
+Create a class-diagram file, then press Ctrl+Shift+P, and look for bigUML: Import from PlantUML.
+Then choose category "class" to import class diagrams, then select in the openening file explorer the plant uml class diagram you wish to import.
+Given the plantuml file is valid, the components will be parsed into a bigUML diagram.
+The functional logic for this is found in /client/packages/big-import-from-plantuml/src/vscode/import-from-plantUML.handler.ts .
+The code uses the plant-uml-parser package to translate a plantuml file into JSON.
+We then need to further annotate our JSON with appropriate typing for the elements.
+Afterwards the function importGLSP in the file starts to create Operations for each element found.
+The operations are finally executed as a batch operation, which also triggers a re-render on the bigUML side.
+The components should be visible by then.

+For export

-# 7. Resources
+# 8. Resources
 Diagram Editors Boosted - bigUML introduction and new features presented https://www.youtube.com/watch?v=RBbI_QBzwl4

 Documentation of the underlying bigGLSP framework: https://github.com/AdvancedModelEngineeringSS25/ame-25-bigglsp-plantuml/tree/main/docs